apollo

 How to manage the interaction:

-Taking clozapine with Tralofen Tablet together is avoided as it can possibly result in an interaction, it can be taken when your doctor has advised it.
-However, contact a doctor immediately if you experience any symptoms such as dizziness, lightheadedness, fainting, shortness of breath, or irregular heartbeat.
-Do not discontinue any medications without consulting a doctor.
+Using Bethanechol with Tralofen Tablet together can result in an interaction, it can be taken if a doctor has advised it.
+Avoid performing tasks requiring mental focus, such as operating dangerous machinery or driving.
+Do not discontinue any medications without a doctor's advice.

 Drug-Food Interactions